 Kennel Cough treatment

-The infectious tracheobronchitis (Kennel cough) is a highly contagious respiratory disease characterized with inflammation of the upper respiratory tract.
+Infectious tracheobronchitis (Kennel cough) is a highly contagious respiratory disease characterized with inflammation of the upper respiratory tract.
 It can affect the entire respiratory system and if left untreated the condition may develop into pneumonia.
 It's called "kennel cough" because it is within kennels where the virus commonly spreads.
 This is why it is vitally important to always make sure you are bringing home a healthy and happy dog.

 Causes for infectious tracheobronchitis

-Causing the infection can be many viruses and bacteria, but the most frequent participants in the etiopathogenesis of the disease are Bordetella bronchiseptica and canine virus parainfluetsa (CPi).
+Causing the infection can be many different forms of virus and bacteria, but the most frequent in dog’s studied for the disease are Bordetella bronchiseptica and canine virus parainfluetsa (CPi).
 Other causes are canine adenovirus type 1 and 2, Mycoplasma sp., Reovirus, and canine herpes virus.

 The virus of canine parainfluenza (CPi) may be part of the syndrome "kennel cough" and is the second most common pathogen after Bordetella bronchiseptica.
 Itself the virus usually causes a relatively mild sickness with ongoing cough that sometimes occurs after tracheal palpation, and in some cases a clear watery discharge from the nose can be observed.